best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 library(dplyr)
 library(broom)

+# set up spark session
 sc <- sparklyr::spark_connect(
   master = "local[2]",
   app_name = "logistic-regression",
   config = sparklyr::spark_config())

+# check connection is open
 sparklyr::spark_connection_is_open(sc)

+# read in data
 rescue_path_parquet = "/training/rescue_clean.parquet"
 rescue <- sparklyr::spark_read_parquet(sc, rescue_path_parquet)

+# preview data
 dplyr::glimpse(rescue)
 ```
 ````
-Let’s say we want to use the `rescue` data to predict whether an animal is a cat or not.
+Let’s say we want to use the `rescue` data to build a logistic regression model that predicts whether an animal is a cat or not.
+We need to create a new column for our target variable, `is_cat` which takes the value "1" if an animal is a cat, or "0" if it is not a cat.

 ````{tabs}
 ```{code-tab} py